Riteshbhalerao11/Symb_Regression/readme.md

 | 200k      | 28          | 3          | BART        |
 | 400k      | 72          | 3          | BERT2BERT   |

 Out of all the models, Bert2Bert seems the most promising.
 All the long-context models turned out to be the worst performers.
 Also, maximum token length being 256 use of these models does not seem to add value.
-Bert2Bert, which utilizes BERT configurations for the encoder as well as decoder, achieved better performance than the rest of the LLMs on just 100k data samples.
+Bert2Bert, which utilizes BERT configurations for the encoder as well as decoder, achieved better performance than the rest of the LLMs.